perladvent/perldotcom/content/article/observing-coronavirus-with-raku.md

 I decided to ingest their CSV data and display it using different visualizations to reduce panic and provide a way to quickly see real numbers and trends.
 The result is the website [covid.observer](https://covid.observer).
 The source files are available in the GitHub [repository](https://github.com/ash/covid.observer).

 For years Perl has been known for BioPerl.
-Let’s see what Raku can bring to society as its a great at manipulating text data.
+Let’s see what Raku can bring to society as its great at manipulating text data.
 The heart of the site is a Raku program and a few modules that parse data and create static HTML pages.

 \
 ![covid-observer](/images/observing-coronavirus-with-raku/covid-observer.png)